 1. Background Checks

-There needs to be lots of hands to set up the event, wrangle the kids, manage the parents and teach the lessons.
+There needs to be lots of hands to set up the event, wrangle the kids, manage the parents, and teach the lessons.

-While this is often a necessity, don’t forget to do your due diligence and conduct a background check on all volunteers.
+While this is often necessary, don’t forget to do your due diligence and conduct a background check on all volunteers.

 No one wants to have a great event blow up because the wrong person got placed in a slot simply to fill a hole.

-If you think you don’t have time for this, ask yourself, “is the safety of our kids our highest priority”?
-If the answer is yes, do the background check!
+If you think you don’t have time for this, ask yourself, “Is the safety of our kids our highest priority”?

 2. Volunteer Training

-Not everyone has a sense of appropriate responses so describe all possible scenarios and help the volunteers understand how your church chooses to respond.
+So, describe all possible scenarios and help the volunteers understand how your church chooses to respond.

 What you don’t want is a volunteer taking the discipline process to an inappropriate level.